How to Create a Medical School Resume

 The Personal Statement

 In some cases, the personal statement has been the deciding factor for acceptance when resumes are extremely lackluster.
-To cover your bases, you will want to think about a topic that relates to a personal experience, motivation, challenge, or hardship, and how that led you towards a career in medicine.
-Once you get the topic down, find your unique angle, and then write, edit, and ask for help if needed.
+Think about a topic related to a personal experience, motivation, challenge, or hardship.

 Start Planning Early